 - Trust

-Be practical but also strategic in what business structure you choose as this will determine the licenses you require, how much tax you pay, how much control you have over the business, and so on.
+Your business structure should be practical but also strategic.
+This will determine the licenses you require, the amount of tax you pay, the amount of control you have over the business, and so on.

 5. Choose a business name

-Your business name needs to be captivating as it plays a huge part in the success of your business.
-Think of how you want to be known in the market place… how your business name will be associated with your product/service offering and linked with your branding.
+Your business name needs to be captivating, as it plays a massive part in your business’s success.
+Think of how you want to be known in the marketplace… how your business name will be associated with your product/service offering and how it will be linked with your branding.

-Make sure you check to see if your business name is already taken or trademarked.
-Once checked, you’re good to go register your business name.
+Check to see if your business name has already been taken or trademarked.
+Once checked, you’re good to go ahead and register your business name.

 6. Check legal obligations